collapsed-stacks/atheism/questions/1671/how-would-we-define-atheism-without-using-the-word-god.md

 - posted by: [DampeS8N](https://stackexchange.com/users/-1/587-dampes8n) on 2010-12-29
 - score: 7

-<p>You can't.</p>
+You can't.

-<p>Atheism is the disbelief in God/gods.</p>
+Atheism is the disbelief in God/gods.

-<p>Atheism doesn't mean being skeptical, by the base definition.
+Atheism doesn't mean being skeptical, by the base definition.
 It is possible to be religiously atheistic.
 It would be perfectly acceptable, for example, to disbelieve in a God, but still believe in magic, or psychics, or ghosts.
-In fact, I know people that fit this bill.</p>
+In fact, I know people that fit this bill.

-<p>Atheism != lack of religion.</p>
+Atheism != lack of religion.

 ## Answer 1672